soham901/soham901/README.md

 # Hi there, I'm Soham! 👋

 I'm a passionate full-stack web developer and freelancer, currently pursuing a diploma in Computer Science and Engineering.
-I love building projects using Next.js, Django, and React, and I'm always eager to learn new technologies.
+I love building projects using Next.js, MERN, Django, and I'm always eager to learn new technologies.

 ## 🚀 My Skills